Privacy by design

-We have taken many steps across the entire company to ensure our compliance with the GDPR.
-We have improved anonymity within our analytics tools and have made changes to allow you to tailor how you request consent within our feedback tools.
+We took many steps across the entire company to ensure our compliance with the GDPR.
+We improved anonymity within our analytics tools and made changes to allow you to tailor how you request consent within our feedback tools.

 There are two things that you might need to do depending on your situation and jurisdiction.
 Below are the only impactful changes that we can foresee that might affect you as a result of using Hotjar:

 The General Data Protection Act (GDPR) is considered to be the most significant piece of European data protection legislation to be introduced in the European Union (EU) in 20 years and will replace the the 1995 Data Protection Directive.

 The GDPR regulates the processing of personal data about individuals in the European Union including its collection, storage, transfer or use.
 Importantly, under the GDPR, the concept of “personal data” is very broad and covers any information relating to an identified or identifiable individual (also called a “data subject”).

 It gives data subjects more rights and control over their data by regulating how companies should handle and store the personal data they collect.
 The GDPR also raises the stakes for compliance by increasing enforcement and imposing greater fines should the provisions of the GDPR be breached.

 The GDPR enhances EU individuals’ privacy rights and places significantly enhanced obligations on organizations handling data.

 In summary, here are some of the key changes to come into effect with the upcoming GDPR:

 The General Data Protection Regulation (GDPR) is considered to be the most significant piece of European data protection legislation to be introduced in the European Union (EU) in 20 years and will replace the 1995 Data Protection Directive.
 The GDPR enhances EU individuals’ privacy rights and places significantly enhanced obligations on handling data.